gpsanant/reth-heist/README.md

 # reth-heist

-make the beacon chain more secure by arbitraging rETH. do it. now (it it's profitable). have fun :)
+make the beacon chain more secure by arbitraging rETH. do it. now (if it's profitable). have fun :)